 For many years Statistics Canada has been able to provide insight into trends in stay-at-home parenthood through analysis of data from the Labour Force Survey (LSF), the same survey that yields the unemployment numbers reported by news media each week.
-Unpublished data from the LSF, provided to FIRA by Statistics Canada, shows that in 2009 there were approximately 53,765 stay-at-home fathers in Canada compared to 20,610 in 1976.
+Unpublished data from the LSF, provided to FIRA by Statistics Canada, shows that in 2009 there were approximately 53,765 stay-at-home fathers in Canadian two-parent families compared to 20,610 in 1976.
 And while the number of stay-home mothers in mother/father families has decreased dramatically - from 1.
 5 million in 1976 to 436,995 in 2009 - the number of stay-home fathers has almost tripled since the mid 70s.
 In 1976 stay-at-home fathers represented only 1% of all stay-home parents, while in 2011 13% of the stay-home parents in Canadian mother/father families were men.

 Number of Stay home Fathers 1976 – 2008 (in single earner, mother/father families with at least one child under 16 at home, excludes single parents and also parents in couples who are unemployed, studying full-time or unable to work due to a disability)

 Proportion of all stay-home parents who are fathers

 In spite of these increases, it's important to acknowledge stay-home fathers